-This course aims to give delegates an understanding of what a security culture is, what the benefits of a security culture are and how it can be embedded.
+In support of ICAO’s Year of Security Culture, this ICAO TRAINAIR PLUS course gives delegates an understanding of what a security culture is, what the benefits of a security culture are and how it can be embedded.
 An active learning approach is taken by examining the experience of creating a safety culture in aviation and what security practitioners can learn from this.
 Delegates will also be given tools and techniques to measure current security culture in their organisations.

 This course is suitable for individuals at a supervisory/management level engaged in aviation security around the world, from National Aviation Authorities, government and industry.

 - Delegates will learn about the importance of security culture by examining previous aviation security incidents in order to give real, practical understanding of why a positive security culture is important.

 - Delegates will discuss the elements that make up a security culture and explore how the extensive work that has been done in the aviation safety sphere can benefit aviation security.

 - The course will provide delegates with practical tools to both benchmark current security culture within their organisations and techniques and best practices for enhancing and maintaining a positive security culture.

 On completing the course, delegates will demonstrate an understanding of the following: